iurifq/comredis/README.md

 #=> ["SET", "k", "v", "EX", 10]
 ```

-You also get nice documentation for each command directly from the Redis' documentation.
+You also get nice [documentation](https://hexdocs.pm/comredis/Comredis.html) for each command directly from the Redis' documentation.
+You can even check it out right off your IEx session.

 ```
 h Comredis.get